 NATO creates and improves necessary standardization documents, conducts training and exercises, and develops necessary capability improvements in the field of CBRN defence through the work of many groups, bodies and institutions, including:

-o Joint CBRN Defence Capability Development Group;
+- Joint CBRN Defence Capability Development Group;

-o NATO Research and Technology Organisation; and
+- NATO Science and Technology Organization; and

-o Partnerships and Cooperative Security Committee (taking over the task of developing and implementing science activities, which were formerly managed under the auspices of the Science for Peace and Security Committee).
+- Partnerships and Cooperative Security Committee (taking over the task of developing and implementing science activities, which were formerly managed under the auspices of the Science for Peace and Security Committee).

 The Alliance also continues to create and improve standard NATO agreements that govern Allied operations in a CBRN environment.
 These agreements guide all aspects of preparation, ranging from standards for disease surveillance to rules for restricting troop movements.
 In addition, the Organization conducts training exercises and senior-level seminars that are designed to test interoperability and prepare NATO leaders and forces for operations in a CBRN environment.

 The NATO Science for Peace and Security (SPS) Programme enables collaboration between NATO and partner countries on issues of common interest.
 This cooperation enhances mutual security by facilitating international research efforts to meet emerging security challenges, supporting NATO-led operations and missions, and advancing early warning and forecasting for the prevention of disasters and crises.